-In 1948, the NP, with its ideology of apartheid that brought an even more rigorous and authoritarian approach than the segregationist policies of previous governments, won the general election.
+After the Second World War, in 1948, the NP, with its ideology of apartheid that brought an even more rigorous and authoritarian approach than the segregationist policies of previous governments, won the general election.
 It did so against the background of a revival of mass militancy during the 1940s, after a period of relative quiescence in the 1930s when black groups attempted to foster unity among themselves.

-The change was marked by the formation of the ANC Youth League in 1943, fostering the leadership of figures such as Anton Lembede, Ashby Solomzi Peter Mda, Nelson Mandela, Oliver Tambo and Walter Sisulu, who were to inspire the struggle for decades to come.
+The change was marked by the formation of the ANC Youth League in 1943, fostering the leadership of figures such as Nelson Mandela, Oliver Tambo and Walter Sisulu (who passed away in May 2003), who were to inspire the struggle for decades to come.

-In the 1940s, squatter movements in peri-urban areas brought mass politics back to the urban centres.
-The 1946 Mineworkers' Strike was a turning point in the emergence of politics of mass mobilisation.
+In the 1940s, squatter movements in periurban areas brought mass politics back to the urban centres.

+The 1946 mineworkers' strike was a turning point in the emergence of a politics of mass mobilisation.
-As was the case with World War I, the experience of World War II and post-war economic difficulties enhanced discontent.

-For those who supported the NP, its primary appeal lay in its determination to maintain white domination in the face of rising mass resistance; uplift poor Afrikaners; challenge the pre-eminence of English-speaking white people in public life, the professions and business; and abolish the remaining imperial ties.
+As was the case with the First World War, the experience of the Second World War and post-War economic difficulties enhanced discontent.
+For those who supported the NP, its primary appeal lay in its determination to maintain white domination in the face of rising mass resistance; uplift poor Afrikaners; challenge the pre-eminence of English-speaking whites in public life, the professions and business; and abolish the remaining imperial ties.
 The State became an engine of patronage for Afrikaner employment.
-The Afrikaner Broederbond coordinated the party's programme, ensuring that Afrikaner nationalist interests and policies attained ascendancy throughout civil society.
+The Afrikaner Broederbond co-ordinated the Party's programme, ensuring that Afrikaner nationalist interests and policies attained ascendancy throughout civil society.

-In 1961, the NP government under Prime Minister Hendrik Frensch Verwoerd declared South Africa a republic, after winning a whites-only referendum on the issue.
-A new currency, the Rand, and a new flag, anthem and coat of arms were formally introduced.
-South Africa, having become a republic, had to apply for continued membership of the Commonwealth.
-In the face of demands for an end to apartheid, South Africa withdrew its application and a figurehead president replaced the British queen (represented locally by the Governor-General) as Head of State.
+In 1961, the NP Government under Prime Minister H.F.
+Verwoerd declared South Africa a Republic, after winning a whites-only referendum on the issue.
+A new currency, the Rand, new flag, anthem and coat of arms were formally introduced.
+South Africa, having become a Republic, had to apply for continued membership of the Commonwealth - in the face of demands for an end to apartheid, South Africa withdrew its application and a figurehead president replaced the Queen (represented locally by the Governor-General) as Head of State.

 In most respects, apartheid was a continuation, in more systematic and brutal form, of the segregationist policies of previous governments.

-A new concern with racial purity was apparent in laws prohibiting interracial sexual activities and provisions for population registration requiring that every South African be assigned to one discrete racial category or another.
+A new concern with racial purity was apparent in laws prohibiting interracial sex and provisions for population registration requiring that every South African be assigned to one discrete racial category or another.

 For the first time, the coloured people, who had always been subjected to informal discrimination, were brought within the ambit of discriminatory laws.
 In the mid-1950s, government took the drastic step of overriding an entrenched clause in the 1910 Constitution of the Union so as to be able to remove coloured voters from the common voters' roll.
-It also enforced residential segregation, expropriating homes where necessary and policing massive forced removals into coloured "group areas."
+It also enforced residential segregation, expropriating homes where necessary and policing massive forced removals into coloured 'group areas'.